-How To Get or Renew a Marijuana Card in Gifford, FL
+How To Get a Marijuana Card in Gifford, FL

 Finding a medical marijuana doctor that you feel comfortable with is especially important.
 You can look on our doctors near me map, or fill out the MMJ patient registration form below.
 Your recommending doctor can write an order for 70 days of cannabis with 3 refills.
 Many Doctors will refill without an in-person visit.
-Once the 3 refills have been completed, every 210 days, you will need to renew your medical card in person or online using telemedicine.
-DOCTORS HAVE TO ADD SMOKABLE AND EDIBLE SPECIFICALLY TO YOUR RECOMMENDATION.
+Once the 3 refills have been completed, every 210 days, you will need to renew your medical card in person.
+DOCTORS HAVE TO ADD SMOKABLE TO YOUR RECOMMENDATION.
 BE SURE TO BRING THAT UP IF THEY DO NOT.

 Getting Certified for Medical Cannabis in Florida

-The easiest way to find a doctor near you to get certified is to have them find you.
-We can help!
-For potential Gifford medical marijuana patients we make it easy to connect with a recommending med card doctor online or in person.
+In Gifford, the easiest way to find a doctor near you to get certified for a marijuana card is to have them find you.
+We make it easy to connect with a recommending MMJ doctor.
 You will also receive updates & news related to the cannabis industry in Florida.
 If you are ready, simply fill out the patient registration form and a clinic representative will contact you.
 Legal Residents Only Please.

 MMJ Patient Registration Form